Your Car Seat Safety Guide

 You’ve dreamed of having a family.
 Now that you do − it’s time to make memories!
 Whether driving to soccer practice, dance class, music lessons or a family road trip, you’ll relax knowing your little ones are well-protected with our car seat guidelines.

-- Have all children age 12 and younger ride in the back seat—and make sure they’re always buckled in.
+Back is best.
+Have all children age 12 and younger ride in the back seat — and make sure they’re always buckled in.

-Use the car seat as-is.
+Limit the extras.
 Save toys, sun visors and seat protectors for activity outside the car.
 These items are typically not crash-tested with the seat.

 Look twice for safety.
 It just takes few seconds to check your back seat twice every time you leave your car.
 Soon, you’ll develop a habit that makes you confident you’ll remember to take your child out of the car.